 How do you bridge the gap between your buyers and sellers?

-Discuss These Issues with Your Seller
+Discuss These Issues With Your Seller

-Safety and Liability Issues: When showing a property, dogs can be territorial and want to protect their space with a lot of barking.
+When showing a property, dogs can be territorial and want to protect their space with a lot of barking.
 Make sure your sellers’ homeowner insurance policy and all veterinary documents are kept in a safe place.
 Dog bites, of course, are to be avoided and are a potential huge liability.

-Severe Allergies: Potential buyers and their children may have severe allergies to pet dander, which could be an obstacle for the seller.
+Potential buyers and their children may have severe allergies to pet dander, which could be an obstacle for the seller.

-Not Everyone Loves Animals: Yes, this can be true.
+Yes, this can be true.
 And a potential buyer can be put off if a dog/cat/pig/etc. comes charging up to them when they enter the home, or if the smell of the animals pervades the home.

-These Steps Can Make Or Break A Deal
+These Steps Can Make or Break a Deal

 Do you want the house to sell?